If you are here for a recipe today, I apologize. Today I am going to get a little personal and dig a little deep.

 Of course, I still eat ice cream.
 But now I eat it at the table in a beautiful bowl.
 And two scoops instead of an entire pint on the couch while watching Revenge.
 There is a place in my life for bread and pasta.
 Macarons and cupcakes.
 Beer.
 There always will be.
 But now that I do not use them as emotional medicine, I can have a cookie and be satisfied and truly enjoy the cookie without guilt.

 I have confidence that I did not have before.
 Not only about how I look, but with what I can accomplish.
 I have had a passion for years that I had been sitting on.
 I will tell you more about the details later, but I have taken action to make my dream become a reality.
 I enrolled in a nutrition program to help me begin a coaching practice.
 My focus is on mothers and families.
-Never in a million years would I have done that a year ago.
+Never in a million years have done that a year ago.